QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

 **Recommended:** [Switch everything that was set to the old template to the new template.](/doc/templates/#switching)

-## Detailed instructions for Debian TemplateVMs
+## Detailed instructions for Debian templates

-These instructions will show you how to upgrade Debian TemplateVMs.
+These instructions will show you how to upgrade Debian templates.
-The same general procedure may be used to upgrade any template based on the standard Debian TemplateVM.
+The same general procedure may be used to upgrade any template based on the standard Debian template.

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `debian-<old>`, or `debian-<new>`, where `<old>` is the Debian version number *from* which you are upgrading, and `<new>` is the Debian version number *to* which you are upgrading.